rahulverma8923/calculator/README.md

 # calculator
-calculator using html ,css and javascript
+this calculator is made by using html ,css and javascript which can perform addition, substraction, multiplication and division